For Special Event Organizers

 - Any event that will require the use of city resources for security, crowd control, traffic control and/or Police services.

 - Any event that impacts the shorelines of the Willamette River, other waterways or natural resources, City bike path or trail or Lane Transit District bus routes.

 What is the process for obtaining permits for special events?

-Submit your completed Event Notification Format least 60 days prior to proposed event.
-Please allow 4-6 months prior to the event if your event requires a significant amount of planning or long lead time for publicity and promotion.
+- Submit your completed Event Notification Form at least 60 days prior to proposed event.
+Please allow 4-6 months prior to the event if your special event requires a significant amount of planning or long lead time for publicity and promotion.